-If you are experiencing any worsening signs or symptoms of eye problems, you should first consult your GP and or Optometrist.
+If you are experiencing any worsening signs or symptoms of any Urological problems, you should first consult your GP.

 a.
 Urgent Health Advice

 For urgent health advice about physical or mental health, when it's not an emergency, please call 111 from any landline or mobile phone.
 You can also visit www.nhs.uk.
 The NHS 111 service is available 24 hours a day, seven days a week.